joehopfield/wibsite/README.md

 # Maddie's Wib Site

 # Build notes (here temporarily)
+do npm install
-remember to source prismic.env consider doing npm clean-install if there are problems. look into automating build
+careful about npm updates unless you know what you're doing (api changes) remember to source prismic.env consider doing npm clean-install if there are problems. look into automating build